-The things pertinent to this proposal from the above passage are as follows:
+The things pertinent from the above passage are as follows:

-- 1. If a person witnesses a brother sinning, then he should go to that brother in private to see if he can be turned from his wrong doing. - 2.
-If he does not turn from his wrong doing, then the first brother is to take two more with him so that the one engaged in wrong doing can see the seriousness of his actions.
-This too is in private. - 3.
-If he still does not turn from his wrong doing then it is brought before the assembly.
+1. If a person witnesses a brother sinning, then he should go to that brother in private to see if he can be turned from his wrong doing.

+2. If he does not turn from his wrong doing, then the first brother is to take two more with him so that the one engaged in wrong doing can see the seriousness of his actions.
+Please note that these two or three are not just any two or three people, but are witnesses as well to that whivh is in question.
+This too is in private.

+3. If he still does not turn from his wrong doing then it is brought before the assembly.
 Exactly what that means will be seen below in the next passage.

-Devarim (Deuteronomy) 19:15-18
+Devarim (Deuteronomy) 19:15-19